PositroniumSpectroscopy/positronium/README.rst

 About
 -----

-This package is designed to collate useful bits of code relating to the positronium atom (an electron bound to its antiparticle, the positron).
-The functions are generally simple approximations that give roughly the right answers, rather than rigorous quantum mechanical calculations.
+This package containes useful bits of code relating to the positronium atom (an electron bound to its antiparticle, the positron).
+The functions are generally simple approximations that give **roughly** the right values.

-The package currently only contains a few very simple modules.
+The package only contains a few very simple modules.

 constants
 ~~~~~~~~~

-is intended to collect useful constants in SI units, including:
+Useful constants in SI units, including:

 +-------------------+-----------------------------------------------------------+
 | const             | description                                               |